ganamir/MLDAAPP/README.md

 6. Once you have trained the model select your "best.pt" model from the outputted folder post-training. ``` model = YOLO("Your best.pt file directory") ```.
 It's often located as such: ``` ./model_output_folder/train#/weights/best.pt ```

+### Analyzing Videos:
-7. Once you are satisfied with your model now acquire your "Test" video to test how the model performs.
+- Once you are satisfied with your model now acquire your "Test" video to test how the model performs.
    > ⚠️ Best if the Test video was not part of the training-set as it will give you a better idea of the performance.

-8. If you need to modify your video to change video length/FPS/speed/resolution use the following command: ``` video_editing("video directory", t0, t1, fps, spd, w) ```.
+- If you need to modify your video to change video length/FPS/speed/resolution use the following command: ``` video_editing("video directory", t0, t1, fps, spd, w) ```.
 Additionally, add ``` frame = global_video ``` as it will assist you in the next step.

-9. Now use your custom trained model to analyze the video of interest.
+- Now use your custom trained model to analyze the video of interest.
 If you had used step 8 to modify your video, simply run the "Model Usage" code block.
     - If you had not used step 8, simply upload your test video, right click to copy the directory, and add it to  ``` frame = "Test Video Directory" ```
     > ⚠️ [YOLOv8 arguments](https://docs.ultralytics.com/modes/predict/#inference-arguments) to tinker around to maximize your model efficacy and accuracy on the Test data.

+### Analyzing Photos: (Only for single object counts)
+- Similar to Video analysis, you simply have to acquire your photo set after training the model.
+Once uploaded, head to the bottom of the google colab page and look for "PHOTO MODEL USAGE."

+- Once found, insert the directory of your photo folder instead of the placeholder text and run the analysis.

+- The model should have saved all the annotated photo results to a folder in a similar fashion as the video analysis.
+Head to that folder and look whether you are satisfied with the AI annotations and count.

+- If model performance is satisfactory, you can use the code cell under the model usage to save the counted data to a .csv file.

  </details>
 </details>

 # MLDAAPP Scripts & .csv Outputs
 <details>